 It was very simple, and it didn’t take long to start taking pictures.
 However, I needed to do one or two things beforehand though, as mentioned above.

-When I first added the lens to my camera (Fujifilm X-T30), I needed to turn on the setting to allow the camera to take pictures “without a lens.”
-My camera didn’t recognise the Pocket Dispo as a lens, but that was expected.
-It is a 3D-modelled lens, after all, without any internal workings.
+When I first mounted the lens to my camera (Fujifilm X-T30), I had to turn on the setting to allow the camera to take pictures “without a lens.”
+My camera doesn't recognise the Pocket Dispo as a lens, but that was expected–it is a 3D-modelled lens, after all, without any internal workings.
 That's also why there is an instruction card in the lens package.

-I also needed to set the focal length of 28mm on my camera to match that of the lens, given that the lens isn’t automatically recognised when mounting to the camera body.
+I also manually set the focal length of 28mm on my Fuji camera to match that of the lens, given that the lens isn’t automatically recognised when mounting to the camera body.

 Taking a trip with the lens

 The kit is small and very lightweight, so it was easy to pack and take with me wherever I went—literally, in my pocket.
-Whenever I wanted to use this lens rather than my primary lens, I could quickly substitute it, but I kept the disposable lens on my camera most of the time.
+During the trip, whenever I wanted to use this lens rather than my primary lens, I could quickly substitute it, but I kept the disposable lens mountied on my camera most of the time.

 The lens was straightforward to wipe down in all weather conditions (there is much variety in the far north of Scotland!), and due to its design, I wasn’t too worried about dust particles getting in or anything obstructing the view.
 The lens feels very robust, so I wasn’t too concerned about damage either.